samathaluca/new-lazycamp/README.md

 ## Submission
 Assessment Criteria review
 I have aimed to fulfil all the assessment criteria below to a standard beyond that expected.
-Final review and readnme checks done.
-Your Data Centric Development project will be assessed based on the following criteria:
+Final review and README.md checks done.

-Usability and Visual Impact:

-Project Purpose, UX design, Suitability for purpose, Navigation, Ease of use, Information Architecture, Defensive Design,

-Layout and Visual Impact:

-Responsive Design, Image Presentation, Colour scheme and typography

-Code Quality:

-Appropriate use of HTML, Appropriate use of CSS, Appropriate use of Python, Appropriate use of the template language

-Software Development practices:

-Directory Structure and File Naming, Version control, Testing implementation, Testing write-up, Readme file, Comments, Data store integration, Deployment implementation, Deployment write-up

-**April 16 2020:** The template now automatically installs MySQL instead of relying on the Gitpod MySQL image.
-The message about a Python linter not being installed has been dealt with, and the set-up files are now hidden in the Gitpod file explorer.

-**April 13 2020:** Added the _Prettier_ code beautifier extension instead of the code formatter built-in to Gitpod.

-**February 2020:** The initialisation files now _do not_ auto-delete.
-They will remain in your project.
-You can safely ignore them.
-They just make sure that your workspace is configured correctly each time you open it.
-It will also prevent the Gitpod configuration popup from appearing.

-**December 2019:** Added Eventyret's Bootstrap 4 extension.
-Type `!bscdn` in a HTML file to add the Bootstrap boilerplate.
-Check out the <a href="https://github.com/Eventyret/vscode-bcdn" target="_blank">README.md file at the official repo</a> for more options.

-`python3 -m http.server`

-`python3 app.py`

 --------